Pilates Instructor Training FAQs

-Anatomy - while a strong understanding of Anatomy is recommended before taking any of the Pilates instructor training modules, it is not required.
+- Anatomy – while a strong understanding of Anatomy is recommended before taking any of the Pilates instructor training modules, it is not required.
 However, in order to take the final exam, students must have already taken anatomy at either the undergraduate or graduate level.
-If a student has not completed anatomy prior to starting the instructor training modules we offer an Introduction to Anatomy series and will soon be offering an Anatomy in Three Dimensions course series.
+If a student has not completed anatomy prior to starting the instructor training modules we offer an Introduction to Anatomy series and an Anatomy in Three Dimensions course series.

 How long is the Pilates instructor training program?

 Depending on what Pilates training program you decide to enroll (Mat, Reformer or Comprehensive), your program may take anywhere between three months all the way to 2+ years.
 For the Comprehensive program in which you will be trained on all aparatus for all levels, the program can be as fast as a year but it is recommended that students take 1-2 years for completion.
 Regardless of the program, being a Pilates instructor is a career which requires continual learning and development of teaching skills and us at Park Meadows Pilates in Denver feel that our training never really ends.